-The location of PPP units, and their mix of functions performed is a matter of design, history, and local context, as illustrated in table 2.8.
+The location of PPP units, and their mix of functions performed is a matter of design, history, and local context, as illustrated in table 2.7.

-TABLE 2.8: PPP unit Examples Parent Entity Examples and Functions Finance Ministry or Treasury In the UK, the Treasury Taskforce (100 percent public PPP policy unit), Partnerships UK (a 51 percent private and 49 percent public PPP delivery unit), and Infrastructure UK (a 100 percent public infrastructure policy, planning and delivery unit) have been essential to the success of the UK's PPP program.
+TABLE 2.7: PPP unit Examples Parent Entity Examples and Functions Finance Ministry or Treasury In the UK, the Treasury Taskforce (100 percent public PPP policy unit), Partnerships UK (a 51 percent private and 49 percent public PPP delivery unit), and Infrastructure UK (a 100 percent public infrastructure policy, planning and delivery unit) have been essential to the success of the UK's PPP program.
 They were connected to HM Treasury.
-For more information see box 2.15.
+For more information see box 2.16.
 The PPP units Victoria and New South Wales (Australia) have played an important role in promoting PPPs as an implementation method.
 These units were attached to the state departments of treasury and finance.
 In South Africa, the PPP unit moved from the Treasury Budget Office to the Treasury's Government Technical Advisory Centre in 2014.
-This represented a shift in focus from controlling the process of developing PPP projects and contingent government liabilities resulting from fiscally risky PPPs, to advisory and project management support, particularly around the funding and management of feasibility studies for PPPs.
-10 Responsibility for regulating the process of developing PPPs and guarding against contingent liabilities remained behind in the Budget Office.
-11 Responsibility for regulating the process of developing PPPs and guarding against contingent liabilities remained behind in the Budget Office.
-11 In 2009, New Zealand created a unit in the Treasury, naming it the National Infrastructure Unit in recognition of its function of promoting more effective investment in infrastructure investment, rather than just PPPs.
+This represented a shift in focus from controlling the process of developing PPP projects and contingent government liabilities resulting from fiscally risky PPPs, to advisory and project management support, particularly around the funding and management of feasibility studies for PPPs.110 Responsibility for regulating the process of developing PPPs and guarding against contingent liabilities remained behind in the Budget Office.111 In 2009, New Zealand created a unit in the Treasury, naming it the National Infrastructure Unit in recognition of its function of promoting more effective investment in infrastructure.
+Its focus is therefore on promoting the best options for infrastructure investment, rather than just PPPs.
 Planning Agency • Colombia has a PPP unit within the National Planning Department 112 .
 This unit is responsible for developing and implementing PPP related policies and coordinating the PPP procurement process and project transactions, such as managing transaction advisors.
-113 Investment Promotion Agency • In Uruguay under Law 18786 (2011), the CND - a state owned investment promotion agency, acts as a PPP unit in many respects.
+113 Investment Promotion Agency In Uruguay under Law 18786 (2011), the CND - a state owned investment promotion agency, acts as a PPP unit in many respects.
 It helps structure projects, gives advice and produces guidance materials for implementing agencies.
 The procuring authority and CND may sometimes agree to have the CND implement the PPP project.
-A separate PPP unit in the Ministry of
+A separate PPP unit in the Ministry of Finance approves financial and budgetary aspects of projects, and monitors implementation of the PPP.
+The PPP unit is also responsible for approving any contract adjustments during implementation.114

-Market players interpreted this move as a response to the fact that the heavy regulation of PPP development had virtually shut down the pipeline of projects.
+110 Market players interpreted this move as a response to the fact that the heavy regulation of PPP development had virtually shut down the pipeline of projects.
 PPPs at the municipal level stopped completely.
 (Personal communication with James Leigland, Technical Assistance Facility (TAF), Private Infrastructure Development Group (PIDG), South Africa).